 The NHS will not fund any meals or refreshments, nor any upgrades to travel or accommodation.
 If you need help to cover travel costs not subsidised by the NHS, contact our Support & Information Service about our Travel Assistance Grant and other financial help that may be available.

 Research is needed to find better treatments for chondrosarcoma because chemotherapy and radiotherapy are not normally effective on these tumours.
 Also we don't know what makes chondrosarcoma recur (come back again) in some patients, or metastasise (spread to other organs).

 If scientists and doctors can better understand why chondrosarcoma is resistant to chemotherapy and radiotherapy, their research may reveal new targets for treatment or adjuvant treatments to surgery.

 One area of research that is currently underway is a series of investigations into a gene network called the "hedgehog pathway" (named after Sonic the Hedgehog, a computer game character).
 This network of genes is part of the machinery that works inside cells to control cell division.
 Researchers have found that chondrosarcoma cells in the laboratory stop growing when the hedgehog pathway is switched off.
 A phase 2 clinical trial of a new drug that targets the hedgehog pathway in chondrosarcoma has recently been carried out in the USA and if the outcomes from this trial are positive then wider trials may follow.

-Scientists do have some understanding why chondrosarcoma is resistant to chemotherapy and radiotherapy.
+Why chondrosarcoma is resistant to chemotherapy and radiotherapy

 Chemotherapy and radiotherapy target rapidly dividing cells.
 The majority of chondrosarcomas are low grade (grade 1) and are therefore relatively slow-growing; this makes them resistant to chemotherapy and radiotherapy.